RyanSIvie/Spotify3720App/README.md

 ### Installation
 - Install node.js
-- Install the dependencies in both the frontend and the backend folders, run:
-`npm install` or `npm i`
+- Install the dependencies for both the frontend and backend apps by running `npm install` or `npm i` in both the frontend and the backend folders.

 ### .env API Keys
 For security reasons, none of the API keys are included.
 Visit the following sites to sign up for the API keys: